areski/python-nvd3/README.rst

 Python-NVD3 makes your life easy!
 You write Python and the library renders JavaScript for you!
-This graphs can be part of your web application:
+These graphs can be part of your web application:

  .. image:: https:://raw.github.com/areski/python-nvd3/master/docs/showcase/multiple-charts.png